 2. Identify your target audience

-Most of brand strategy boils down to identification - who do you identify with, and conversely, what segment of the population do you want identifying with your business?
+Most of the brand strategy boils down to identification - who do you identify with, and conversely, what segment of the population do you want to identify with your business?
 Once you have crafted a message, it is important to understand who you are conveying the message too and modify it accordingly.